 It is the philosophy of WCA that every employee has the right to know exactly how he/she is doing.
-In keeping with this philosophy, each employee's supervisor will discuss performance with each employee during and at the completion of the employee's introductory period.
-Thereafter, via performance appraisals will be conducted at least annually once per year during a designated month.
+In keeping with this philosophy, each employee's supervisor will discuss performance with each employee via performance appraisals will be conducted at least once per year during a designated month.